“Kapoor and Sons (Since 1921)” outlines the changing face of Bollywood melodrama!

 In this deftly executed film, everyone has a lie, a veil they’ve held for long.
 They all have been struggling with their inner demons, with no success whatsoever.
 All of them have their perspectives in place but no one spares a moment to sit back and understand the other.
 This can clearly be seen in a short but cleverly written scene involving a plumber at home.

 On the flip side, we have the entire Coonoor converse in Hindi (even the hospital nurses!)
 Why this location in the first place?
-Also the brothers, their exotic career choices and the cities they live in (one is supposed to be struggling) are straight out of vintage novels.
+Also, the brothers, their exotic career choices and the cities they live in (one is supposed to be struggling) are straight out of vintage novels.
 We aren’t told how they were as children.
-Plus, the whole perfect-son-runner-up-son thingy is stale by now.
+Plus, the whole perfect-son-runner-up-son angle sounds semi-stale on this date.
 They could also have spared us tiny (yet confusing) elements like Alia Bhatt’s phone calls to someone displaying her elation or embarrassment.
 Sorry, I didn’t get it!

-Even today we don’t mind catching a glimpse of Kabhi Khushi Khushi Kabhie Gham or Kal Ho Naa Ho as they play for the nth time on Sony TV.
+Even today we don’t mind catching a glimpse of Kabhi Khushi Kabhie Gham or Kal Ho Naa Ho as they play for the nth time on Sony TV.
 In Shakun Batra’s Kapoor and Sons, we don’t have a pooja-ki-thali wielding mother awaiting her Rahul who just alighted a chopper.
 We have a mom who is practical and embittered.
 The dad in this film doesn’t crow about parampara but raises apprehensions on his son’s career decisions.
-In short, Kapoor and Sons is the writer-director Shakun Batra’s victory to have churned out something moving and unconventional within commercial boundaries!
+In short, Kapoor and Sons is the writer-director Shakun Batra’s victory to have churned out something moving and unconventional within commercial boundaries.
 Our biggie production houses seem to have found their maverick young storytellers.
 If Yashraj Films discovered Maneesh Sharma and Sharat Karariya, Dharma Productions have Shakun Batra under their wings.
-Let’s have more such brave, spirited and empathetic filmmakers in Bollywood.
+Let’s have more such brave, spirited and empathetic filmmakers running Hindi cinema in days to come.

-P.S.: I had a tough time imagining Siddharth Malhotra as a writer but somehow he convinces us!
+P.S.: I had a tough time imagining Sidharth Malhotra as a writer but somehow he convinces us!
 Wait, we still don’t know what kind of books these brothers wrote.
 Okay, whatever!

 Image Courtesy: Dharma Productions